Australia's Macquarie to disband asset finance unit, bank's one-time profit-driver

 But Macquarie, which has posted record profit every year since 2013, has largely been spared the kind of pressure for greater transparency that shareholders have applied to Australia's four big retail banks.

-At the meeting, the Australian Shareholders Association (ASA) will vote to reject the company's executive pay plans because of what it calls overly achievable performance targets and confusing information about the bank's generous bonus policy.
+At the meeting, the Australian Shareholders Association (ASA) voted to reject the company's executive pay plans because of what it called overly achievable performance targets and confusing information about the bank's generous bonus policy.

+Nonetheless, a resolution to approve the pay plans passed conformably, with only 4.5% of investors voting against.

 ($1 = 1.4335 Australian dollars)